 From the editor's desk

-Scottish Church needs to start over20 August 2015
+Scottish Church needs to start over

 If anybody ever doubted the necessity for an independent review into child protection procedures inside the Catholic Church in Scotland, every page of the McLellan Report published this week will correct that impression.
 The report is, in effect, a vote of no confidence in the Scottish bishops’ safeguarding procedures based on their performance so far.
 Its central charge is that the Scottish Catholic Church for years paid lip service to the need for child protection while the manner in which it treated survivors amounted to further abuse.